jwashin/jsonrpc2-dart/README.md

 `proxy.send();` will batch the calls into a single http request.
 This may be handy if the server supports, and you are doing a lot of little calls, and bandwidth is at a premium.
 Yes, you can include notifications in a batch, too.
+You probably cannot use async/await with this formulation.
+There's nothing forbidding it.
+It just doesn't make sense.

 **NOTE:** Unicode text in methods and data can get wonky if you allow the net to make assumptions about character sets.
 A `<meta charset="UTF-8">` tag in the `<head>` of the page can prevent headaches.